-The current economic crisis and the growing gap between the rich and poor raises basic questions about the purpose of our economy and whom it should serve.
-We work with our policy experts and faith and community groups to frame the public debate in terms of fairness and justice for America’s families; raise up moral aspects of the current crisis; promote decent work; provide educational and housing opportunities; ensure economic security, and help build prosperity for all Americans.
+The Faith and Progressive Policy Initiative works to strengthen the efforts of people grounded in faith and conscience to reduce economic inequality and promote economic justice.
+The stark economic imbalance in the United States raises basic questions about the purpose of the economy and whom it should serve.
+We work with faith and grassroots community groups to frame the public debate in terms of fairness and justice for America’s families; raise up unjust aspects of inequality; promote decent work; recognize vulnerable populations; ensure economic security for women and families, and help build opportunity and prosperity for all Americans.

 In collaboration with CAP’s policy experts, we connect faith leaders with campaigns for higher wages, affordable health care, Medicaid expansion, equal pay, early childhood education, better workplace conditions, and work-family flexibility polices, such as paid sick and family leave.
 We work on both the state and national level to deliver timely content and targeted messaging on issues regarding economic justice.
 The initiative also partners with TalkPoverty.org, a project of the Center for American Progress, to elevate the voices of individuals and communities on the front lines of anti-poverty efforts.